Probabilistic Symmetry for Multi-Agent Dynamics

 \section{Introduction}

-Predicting the future trajectory of multiple agents is a critical task with applications in autonomous driving \cite{argoverse}, single-cell RNA sequencing \cite{tong2020trajectorynet}, and hurricane tracking \cite{hall2007statistical}.
-The problem is difficult due to the strong dependency among the agents where the number of interactions grows quadratically with the number of agents; moreover, agent movements are influenced by the environmental features such as road boundaries on the map.
-In practice, it is impossible to exactly measure all dependencies among the agents and the influence from the environment.
+Predicting the future trajectory of multiple agents is a critical task with applications in autonomous driving \citep{argoverse}, social behavioral modeling \citep{sun2021multi}.
+In practice, the problem is difficult due to the inherent stochasticity of human motion, and the strong inter-dependency among the agents where the number of interactions grows quadratically with the number of agents.
+Moreover, agent movements are often influenced by environmental features such as road markings, boundaries, and social preference, which are impossible to measure and model effectively.
 Such a partially observed setting introduces a significant amount of uncertainty.

-Probabilistic modeling of trajectory dynamics provides a principled framework to represent uncertainty.
-However, it remains elusive how to quantify and evaluate the probabilistic forecasts.
-Consider the example of autonomous driving.
-Although along a single-lane road with little traffic it may be relatively certain drivers will continue at their current speed, it is difficult to know with certainty which way a vehicle approaching an intersection will turn purely from the past trajectories.
-By looking at map information such as turn lanes, historical traffic flow data, and inferred preferences, it is possible to place a wider or narrower probability distribution over the potential future trajectories.
-To succeed, such a probabilistic model must have \textit{good coverage} and be \textit{well-calibrated}; that is, it must cover all the likely future scenarios without being so broad and uncertain as to be useless.

-Trajectory prediction has been investigated extensively in deep learning \cite{lanegraph, vectornet,ctsconv}, mostly focusing on deterministic point estimates.
-There have been some efforts in making probabilistic forecasts for trajectories.
-For example, \citet{mfp} introduce latent variables to the encoder-decoder framework, \citet{desire, trajectron++} propose conditional variational autoencoders (CVAE), but little analysis of the quality of such probabilistic predictions has been done.
+Many recent works on learning multi-agent dynamics has shifted to probabilistic modeling as a principled framework to represent uncertainty \citep{mfp, trajectron++}.
+However, common metrics used in probabilistic trajectory predictions works, such as minimum average displacement of 6 samples (minADE) , do not fully reflect the quality of probabilistic forecasts.
+A probabilistic prediction should be \textit{calibrated} and \textit{sharp}; that is, the predicted distribution must cover likely future scenarios without being so broad and uncertain as to be useless.